 Here’s a brief explanation for each:

-- VAEs consists of two trapezoidal neural networks connected at their narrow sides.
+- VAEs consist of two trapezoidal neural networks connected at their narrow sides.
 The first one, known as the encoder, goes from wide to narrow and learns a latent, lower-dimensional representation of the input .
 The second one, known as the decoder, goes from narrow back to wide.
 Together, they indirectly maximize the likelihood of the data they generate through variational inference (hence the name VAE).
 Their objective is to maximize the evidence lower bound (ELBO) of generated data given the observed data (which is tractable unlike the likelihood itself).
 This implicitly drives the approximate posterior to resemble the true one since the difference between likelihood and ELBO is the Kullback-Leibler divergence between true and approximate posterior.
 And this divergence becomes ever smaller as the ELBO is being raised.

 - GANs are an example of likelihood-free inference.
 They cleverly recast the unsupervised learning problem of trying to generate realistic new data into a supervised one by introducing an adversarial discriminator network whose goal it is to learn to distinguish real data from samples produced by the generator model.
 The two models constantly try to outwit each other as they engage in this zero-sum game (a.k.a. minimax objective).